Top 5-year CD rates disappoint in early 2015

 The top nationally available rate has jumped as high as 2.5% APY for a few days, or 2.3% for a couple of weeks.

-That's still more than the best national deals were paying in late 2012 and the first half of 2013, when rates bottomed out at 1.80 % APY.
+The only good spin we can put on this tepid performance is that the best national deals are paying more than they did in late 2012 and the first half of 2013, when rates bottomed out at 1.80% APY.

 TOP 5-YEAR CD RATES: Nationally Available Bank Deals